Xilinx/PYNQ/docs/source/pynq_libraries/dma.rst

       Input buffer will contain:  [0 1 2 3 4]

-Transfer the input_buffer to the send DMA, and read back from the recv DMA to the output buffer.
-The wait() method ensures the DMA transactions have complete.
+Transfer the input_buffer to the send DMA, and read back from the receive DMA to the output buffer.
+The wait() method ensures the DMA transactions have completed.

 .. code-block:: Python